greg-raven/Impeachment-Chronicles/_posts/2022-11-06-house-republicans-release-a-scathing-report-alleging-politicization-of-the-doj-and-the-fbi.md

 The whistleblowers allege that “the FBI prioritizes investigations and uses differing tactics based on political considerations—using aggressive tactics against political opponents of the Biden Administration while going softer on, or outright ignoring, allegations against the Administration’s political allies.”

-<figure class="wp-block-embed is-type-rich is-provider-twitter wp-block-embed-twitter"><div class="wp-block-embed__wrapper">> The Federal Bureau of Investigation, under the stewardship of Director Christopher Wray and Attorney General Merrick Garland, is broken.
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The Federal Bureau of Investigation, under the stewardship of Director Christopher Wray and Attorney General Merrick Garland, is broken. <br><br>Read our 1,000 page report on just how bad it is. <a href="https://t.co/fKmSYWBdLb">https://t.co/fKmSYWBdLb</a></p>&mdash; Rep. Jim Jordan (@Jim_Jordan) <a href="https://twitter.com/Jim_Jordan/status/1588491175178403842?ref_src=twsrc%5Etfw">November 4, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
->
-> Read our 1,000 page report on just how bad it is. <https://t.co/fKmSYWBdLb>
->
-> — Rep. Jim Jordan (@Jim\_Jordan) [November 4, 2022](https://twitter.com/Jim_Jordan/status/1588491175178403842?ref_src=twsrc%5Etfw)

-<script async="" charset="utf-8" src="https://platform.twitter.com/widgets.js"></script></div></figure>The reports reveal that investigations into the Trump campaign and its associates were based on information from left-wing organizations.
+The reports reveal that investigations into the Trump campaign and its associates were based on information from left-wing organizations.
 However, the nature of the sources was diluted in an official memo seeking probes, and the probe was approved by the FBI leadership.

 The report slams the FBI for abusing its authority under the Foreign Intelligence Surveillance Act to spy on US citizens associated with Donald Trump’s 2016 campaign.